 ‘If you want to make God laugh, tell him your plans’, no I didn’t say this, Woody Allen did.
 I have only been experiencing it for the past decade!

 2010.
-My Tarot Reading practise was flourishing, I was writing 6 monthly magazine columns and basically living it up.
+My Tarot Reading practice was flourishing, I was writing 6 monthly magazine columns and basically living it up.
 I was also single.
 I remember thinking, ‘life set hai’.

 I met my match through a Matrimonial Agency and after 4 meetings we were engaged and in the next 2 and a half months we were married.
 Yes, this Punjabi Kudi had a proper arranged marriage to a Telugu Abbai as 2010 bid goodbye.